Describe what you do at Grace.

 I love seeing students grow and make progress in their pursuit of following Christ.
 This can be victory over a sin struggle, growing in their understanding and love for the bible, or seeing clear evidences of the Holy Spirit’s work in their life.
 I love that moment when believers realize that all the things the Bible tells them they have in Christ—salvation, freedom from sin, joy, contentment, etc.—are becoming realities in their life.

 Tell us about your family.

 I have been married to my amazing wife Natalie since September 2016.
 She’s way too good for me, and I thank God for her every day.
-We have one son, George V, and he is the coolest little dude I know.
-It’s a privilege to be his dad.
+We have two sons, George V and Weston.
+It’s a privilege to be thier dad.